Uranium ore: Ore genesis

 There are several themes of uranium ore deposit formation, which are caused by geological and chemical features of rocks and the element uranium.
 The basic themes of uranium ore genesis are host mineralogy, reduction-oxidation potential, and porosity.

-Uranium is a highly soluble, as well as a radioactive, heavy metal.
-It can be easily dissolved, transported and precipitated within ground waters by subtle changes in oxidation conditions.
-Uranium also does not usually form very insoluble mineral species, which is a further factor in the wide variety of geological conditions and places in which uranium mineralization may accumulate.
+Uranium is a highly soluble and radioactive heavy metal.
+It can be easily dissolved, transported and precipitated within groundwater by subtle changes in oxidation conditions.
+Uranium does not usually form very insoluble mineral species, which is a further factor in the wide variety of geological conditions and places in which uranium mineralization may accumulate.

 Uranium is an incompatible element within magmas, and as such it tends to become accumulated within highly fractionated and evolved granite melts, particularly alkaline examples.
 These melts tend to become highly enriched in uranium, thorium and potassium, and may in turn create internal pegmatites or hydrothermal systems into which uranium may dissolve.

+While it was previously assumed that biological processes played little to no role in the formation of uranium ores, more recent research posits that some ore-bodies may have been significantly influenced by metal-reducing microorganisms such as Geobacter metallireducens, Geobacter uraniireducens or Shewanella oneidensis.
+These species are capable of using uranium-species as a terminal electron acceptor.